PayPal’s Real Stablecoin Strategy: It Wants to Earn Interest on Your Deposits

-The news this week that PayPal will issue a U.S. dollar stablecoin on the Ethereum network has understandably lit up the crypto world, even setting off a minor rally in other tokens.
-Optimists see it as a watershed moment of validation for blockchain and smart contracts, from a very serious fintech player.
+The news this week that PayPal (PYPL) will issue a U.S. dollar stablecoin on the Ethereum network has understandably lit up the crypto world, even setting off a minor rally in other tokens.
+Optimists see it as a watershed moment of validation for blockchain and smart contracts from a very serious fintech player.

 This is an excerpt from The Node newsletter, a daily roundup of the most pivotal crypto news on CoinDesk and beyond.
 You can subscribe to get the full newsletter here.